 Once you’ve submitted your order, your registration and press release will be checked for content acceptability. iReach and PR Newswire maintain their reputations as credible news delivery services by adhering to acceptable content guidelines.

 iReach requires up to one business day turnaround from the time your release is submitted.
 After the editorial process is complete, your release will either be sent immediately or on the date and time you specified when ordering.

-Do something smart for your business.
+Build awareness, gain attention and drive traffic to your business.
 Get started today by distributing your press release using iReach.